I’ve heard a lot of opinions about API design. This is great—I love opinions.

 All Hallows Eve’s eve, 1969: Grad student programmers Charley Kline and Bill Duvall set up two computers next to each other in California and transmitted the message “L,” then “O”, from one to the other.
 Then the system crashed.
 They rebooted it, tried again, succeeded in transmitting the full message “L-O-G-I-N,” and then went out for burgers.
 And thus, they sent the first message across the internet!

 Kline’s regret about the message: he should have come up with something more poetic.
-What’s even funnier about this is that Neil Armstrong had uttered his history-making “One small step for a man, one giant leap for mankind” just three months before, so Kline theoretically had both precedent and inspiration to come up with something better.
+What’s even funnier about this is that Neil Armstrong had uttered his history-making “One small step for a man, one giant leap for mankind” just three months before.
+Kline theoretically had both precedent and inspiration to come up with something better than “LOGIN,” but here we are.

 So the transmission medium was born.
 I’ll let Wikipedia help me fast-forward through its childhood and awkward teen years: